See the famous Golden Circle attractions and a winter adventure in the remote highland mountains - Snowmobiling, hiking and snowshoeing

 Snowmobiling, mountain hiking, snowshoeing, hot pool bathing and northern lights watching are all on the agenda.
 Your return to civilization is crowned by a visit to the Secret Lagoon!

-Want to add a south coast adventure instead? – Please have a look at this exciting tour – 3 day Golden Circle, Kerlingarfjöll Highlands & Secret Lagoon tour
+Want to add a south coast adventure instead? – Please have a look at this exciting tour – 3 Day Golden Circle, Secret Lagoon, South Coast, Glacier Hike & Jökulsárlón

 3 days (2 nights)